koolidude/CE5-Group-3-Capstone/README.md

 But wait, there's more!
 We've set up a super slick CI/CD pipeline using GitHub Actions to make sure our deployment process is smoother than a freshly buttered popcorn.
 So sit back, relax, and get ready to binge-watch our progress (and hopefully not our mistakes) as we bring this clone to life!

+or

+The project aims to develop a Netflix clone using various AWS resources (AWS Parameter Store, ECR, ECS, and S3), Docker, Terraform, API Gateway .
+The application includes both backend and frontend components.
+The backend is built with Flask and the TMDB API, while the frontend is built with React.
+The project involves setting up a CI/CD pipeline to automate the deployment process.

 ## Our role play...
 Dont judge us...
 1. Nor Shukri -
 2. Muhammad Tarmizi